EXPRESSCLUSTER/SQLServer/README.md

 This repository contains some articles describe how to create SQL Server cluster with EXPRESSCLUSTER.

 ## AlwaysOn
 Create SQL Server cluster with Availability Group (AG) or Failover Cluster Instance (FCI).
-For more detail, please check [AlwaysOn](https://github.com/EXPRESSCLUSTER/SQLServer/tree/master/AlwaysOn).
+For the detail, please check [AlwaysOn](https://github.com/EXPRESSCLUSTER/SQLServer/tree/master/AlwaysOn).

 ## SQL Server 2017